 The piece showed what most of us think love is; filled with ups and downs and drama.
 If we don’t have the intensity of the drama—feeling wildly passionate, jealous, possessive, hurt, or the other person feeling that about us—most of us are sure something’s wrong with the relationship, or it’s not really love.

-Across the board, we accept this behavior as normal:
+Across the board, we think of this as normal:

 . in stories and films love is an ecstatic high or a rock bottom low.
 On one hand, there’s the elation of the end-of-the-rainbow getting together with someone.
 On the other, there’s the idea that love involves suffering, or tragedy, or comes with a price

-. the angst of loosing love, or thinking we can’t live without someone, or having a broken heart—and either trying to forget by partying, or getting drunk, or finding someone else, or wallowing and watching late night movies and eating tons of ice cream—are part of the anticipated, and even celebrated terrain
+. the angst of losing love, or thinking we can’t live without someone, or having a broken heart, are part of the anticipated, and even celebrated terrain.
+The roles around break up are familiar.
+Often we play them out with determination or relish; we try to forget by partying, or getting drunk, or finding someone else, or wallowing and watching late night movies and eating tons of ice cream.

 there’s the factor of our insecurity.
 Instead of,